Transparency

 • Choosing to use a green browser on my laptop and smartphone

-• Having 1% of each transaction on Stripe donated to carbon removal
+• Choosing to donate 10% of revenue through Stripe to carbon removal

 What kind of smartphone do you use for work?